-A coworker wondered why there is such a fuss among some about establishing a wall along the southern border.
-He asked, why shouldn’t we stop the influx of immigrants that are depleting our resources and taking jobs?
+Some wonder why there is such a fuss about establishing a wall along the southern border.
+People ask, why shouldn’t we stop the influx of immigrants that are depleting our resources and taking jobs?
 Why shouldn’t we stop the flow of drugs coming into the country?
 Why shouldn’t we limit the movement of violent criminals into our communities?

 The first step in devising a plan to solve a problem is to correctly identify the problem and the likely causes.
-The person’s position assumes a number of things without attempting to refine the issue at hand or to identify the likely causes.
-Instead, he assumes that jobs and resources are depleted, and that the cause is immigrants coming through the southern border.
-He assumes that drug use is a critical problem, and that most drug use is facilitated by movement of drugs or drug precursors through the southern border.
-He assumes that illegal immigrants through the southern border are the primary cause for violent crime.
+The questions assume a number of things without attempting to refine the issue at hand or to identify the likely causes.
+That jobs and resources are depleted by immigrants coming through the southern border is an assumption.
+Further assumptions are that drug use is a critical problem, and that most drug use is facilitated by movement of drugs or drug precursors through the southern border, and that illegal immigrants through the southern border are the primary cause for violent crime.
 Some of this is implicit rather than explicit in the questions, in large part due to the vagueness of the assertions.
-In any case, the assertions in the questions were not supported by any data or analysis.

 The bigger assumption is that, even if these problems are genuine issues in need of solution, the wall is the best response for all issues simultaneously.

 With further examination, will these suggested problems be validated?
 What about the proposed solution?
 We’ll have to look at each position within the questions to assess whether the concern is valid.